blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 As mentioned earlier, block on slot 688 is the first block in the Medalla testnet where a proposer slashing is written/reported.

+The [json file](https://github.com/blockblockdata/medalla-data-challenge/tree/master/a001/code) for block on slot 688 can be downloaded from the article's [GitHub repository](https://github.com/blockblockdata/medalla-data-challenge/tree/master/a001/code).

 Similar to the case with proposer slashings, the reported attester slashing is *not* for the slot that the source beacon block resides on, but for the block that resides on the slot provided in the `slot` field of the `attestation` table.
 In other words, the reported slashing is not for the block on the current slot, but is on the block residing at an earlier slot.
 For example, for block on slot 688, as given above, the `slot` field of the `attestation` table shows 654, meaning that the slashing is that of proposer (with `validator` id 183) who had voted regarding slot 654.
 The beacon block on slot 688 is reporting an attestor slashing for the block on slot 654.